Home

 People who work with their hands a lot are vulnerable to overuse injuries, inflammation, and trigger points.
 Pianists, violinists, swordsmen, people who type on computers, etc. Tons of people should do forearm and wrist stretches, if only as preventive medicine to avoid injuries.

 Impact sports with rackets, bats, and similar hand-held equipment are particularly hard on the grip and forearm.
-The collision of whatever you're holding with a ball or target really jars those muscles and tendons, and can cause truly unpleasant things.1
+The collision of whatever you're holding with a ball or target really jars those muscles and tendons, and can cause truly unpleasant things.[1]

-Guidelines for Your Wrist Stretch(es)
+Guidelines for Your Stretches

 Make sure you're correct in your diagnosis of inflammation (not trigger points, structural damage, or something else).
-If you have muscular or tendon inflammation and/or structural damage, wait for that to heal before you do these stretches.3
+If you have muscular or tendon inflammation and/or structural damage, wait for that to heal before you do these stretches.[3]

 ◆ You can do these anywhere, so do do them anywhere, anytime you want.
 They're convenient, free, and they feel great!